oselvar/inverse-fetch/README.md

-# openapi-routes

-*OpenAPI Routes* is a small library that validates HTTP requests and responses against an OpenAPI 3.0 specification.
+This is a small library that validates HTTP requests and responses against an OpenAPI 3.0 specification.

 It is designed to work with any web servers/framework that uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) such as: